MGyawu/Active-Directory-Server-Attack-Simulation-and-Monitoring/README.md

 IEX (IWR 'https://raw.githubusercontent.com/redcanaryco/invoke-atomicredteam/master/install-atomicredteam.ps1' -UseBasicParsing);
 Install-AtomicRedTeam
 ```
-Once prompted, I type "y" and hit enter to install dependencies for Atomic Red Team.
+Once prompted, I typed "y" and hit enter to install dependencies for Atomic Red Team.
 Once you see below, you know that the Atomic Red Team download and installation has been completed.

 ![AD-DemoAtomicRedTeam3](AD-DemoAtomicRedTeam3.png)